-Performance Deterioration Reflected: Fitch Ratings assumes a default base case of 1.5%.
-This is above most recent historical vintages, factoring in moderate performance deterioration in Bank11's book, as demonstrated by increased arrears and defaults over the past two years.
-We expect Bank11's stricter underwriting from 2022, a robust labour market with real wage growth in Germany, and the strong records of previous RevoCar transactions to support performance.
-Fitch applies a 'AAA' multiple of 6.25x.
+Performance Deterioration: Fitch Ratings assumes a default base case of 1.6% in view of moderate performance deterioration in Bank11's book as evidenced by increased arrears and defaults over the last three years.
+Bank11's continued tightening of its underwriting standards and recent real wage growth in Germany are expected to support performance.
+Fitch applies a 'AAA' multiple of 6.0x.
+In terms of recoveries, Fitch continues assuming a 45% base case with a 45% 'AAA' haircut.

-Ample Excess Spread: The weighted average (WA) pool yield of 6.4% per year reflects the repricing of the originator's assets.
+Excess Spread Dynamics: The weighted average (WA) pool yield of 6.2% is lower than in the recent RevoCar transaction, reflecting the reversal of the interest rate trend.
 Interest in excess of the issuer's expenses can be used to align the liability balance with the non-defaulted asset balance.
-The useable lifetime excess spread accounted for in our modelling to cure defaults is 2.3% to 4.4% of the initial asset balance depending on the rating scenario and class of notes considered.
+Fitch believes the excess spread available in the transaction is adequate to support the ratings of the notes.

 Triggers Limit Pro Rata Period: Classes A to D amortise pro rata from closing.
-In our modelling, the full repayment of the notes depends on the length of the pro rata period, which is not only driven by the level of credit losses but also by the timing of losses and prepayment rates.
+In our modelling, full repayment of the notes depends on the length of the pro rata period, which is not only driven by the level of credit losses but also by the timing of losses and prepayment rates.
 Fitch views the performance triggers as effective in ending the pro rata period in the event of a significant deterioration in performance.

-Servicer Risks Considered: We consider servicer discontinuity risk reduced by the provisions for finding a replacement servicer, the standard nature of the assets and the amortising liquidity reserve, which provides more than three months of liquidity coverage to class A. Interest on the class B to D notes is deferrable.
+Servicer Risks: We consider servicer discontinuity risk reduced by the provisions around finding a replacement servicer, the standard nature of the assets and the amortising liquidity reserve, which provides more than three months of liquidity coverage to class A. Unpaid interest on the class B to D notes is deferrable.

-Prepayments are exposed to commingling risk because they are transferred monthly, whereas all scheduled payments are remitted to the issuer's accounts daily.
-A reserve does not fully cover the commingling exposure resulting in an uncovered amount.
-Fitch therefore calculated an assumed additional loss of 0.7% of the initial portfolio balance at the start of amortisation to account for uncovered commingling exposure.
+Only prepayments are exposed to commingling risk as they are transferred monthly, whereas all scheduled payments are remitted to the issuer's accounts daily.
+A reserve does not fully cover the commingling exposure yielding an uncovered amount of 0.8% of the initial portfolio balance.
+Fitch tested an assumed additional loss of 0.8% of the initial portfolio balance at the start of amortisation to account for uncovered commingling exposure.

 Inside This Report Page

 Key Rating Drivers 1

 Highlights 2

 Key Transaction Parties 2

+Transaction Comparison 3

 Sector Risks: Additional Perspective e 4

 Asset Analysis 4

-Cash Flow Analysis 7
+Cash Flow Analysis 6

-Rating Sensitivity 8
+Expected Rating Sensitivity 8

-Transaction Structure 8
+Transaction Structure 9

-Counterparty Risk 13

 Criteria Application, Model and

 Data Adequacy 14

 Surveillance 15

-Appendix 1: Origination and Servicia ng 16
+Appendix 1: Origination and Servici ng 16

 Appendix 2: ESG Relevance Score 18

-Closing occurred on 24 September 2024.
-The transfer of the portfolio to the issuer occurred on 24 September 2024.
-The ratings assigned above are based on the portfolio information as of 30 June 2024 and updated as of 31 August 2024 provided by the originator.
+Closing occurred on 30 April 2025.
+The transfer of the portfolio to the issuer occurred on 30 April 2025.
+The ratings assigned above are based on the portfolio information as of 31 March 2025 as provided by the originator.